plblum/jivs/README.md

 When a form consumes rules supplied by a `ModelRulesBase` subclass, the form must define its own subclass and implement `IAdaptModelRulesToForm`.

 That step adapts the model-oriented configuration for use by the form.
-In practice, it switches the model's use of `PropertyValueHosts` to `InputValueHosts`, allowing the form to apply input-specific configuration through `builder.field()`.
+The adaptToForm() method is where you:
+- Replace business logic supplied strings like labels and error messages
+- Extend validation rules on existing value hosts
+- Add your own ValueHosts

 ```ts
 class PersonEditFormRules